You are here

 With many quaint towns including Alexandra, Clyde, Cromwell, Ranfurly and Roxburgh, Central Otago is the perfect getaway to a peaceful South Island experience.

-With character and charm taken from its Scottish heritage, Dunedin and Coastal Otago have natural beauty and a rich cultural history.
+With character and charm taken from its Scottish heritage, Dunedin has natural beauty and a rich cultural history.

 Fiordland is one of the most dramatic and beautiful parts of New Zealand.
 The breathtaking natural surroundings can be enjoyed from the air, water or by hiking one of the many famous trails of this region.